go-kit/kit/rfc/rfc000-package-server.md

 *   Requests SHALL be executed within a request [context](https://blog.golang.org/context), which the server will pass through the request chain.

-### Throttling
+### Throttling & Backpressure

 *   A server MAY throttle inbound requests and reject requests from clients based on a number of factors.
 *   A server MAY respond with either an Out Of Capacity error, or a Rate Limit Exceeded error when rejecting requests.
 *   A server MAY limit the total number of concurrent requests it can serve.
 *   A server MAY impose rate limits on specific clients.
 *   Rate limit behaviour MAY range from minimum request intervals, to time based, or leaky bucket algorithms.
-*   A server MAY implement a pluggable throttle interface, allowing richer implementations - such as an implementation which shares information across instances of the service
+*   A server MAY implement a pluggable throttle interface, allowing richer implementations - such as an implementation which shares information across instances of the service.

-### Backpressure

-*   A server MAY return back-pressure information to clients, via the transport.

 ### SLAs